exercism/website-copy/tracks/python/exercises/armstrong-numbers/mentoring.md

     return number == total
 ```

-Suggest the students have a look at Python's [built-in functions](https://docs.python.org/3/library/functions.html) for a helper function that can make this easier.
+Suggest having a look at Python's [built-in functions](https://docs.python.org/3/library/functions.html) for a helper function that can make this easier.